A Guide to Closing Time Garage Doors Pricing

 Do you have 1 “double [car] door”, or 2 “single [car] doors?”
 (Or some combination.)

-1 Double- The price range is going to be $1,076-$1,853.
-That is a decent size range, but it covers about 80% of the double size residential garage doors we install.
+1 Double– Prices range from $1,790 – $3,082.
+That is a decent size range, but it covers about 80% of the double size residential garage doors that we install.

 What does this price range include?
 The range includes the most popular options for both basic and much higher quality doors that we see.
 It includes windows, insulation, steel backing and design options (such as if you want carriage style garage doors).